gregd/advent-of-code-2020-rust/README.md

-# Advent of Code 2020 in rust
+# Advent of Code 2020 in Rust
 https://adventofcode.com/2020

 Just type ```cargo run``` to execute the program.